One year after a hip fracture, about one in three people either end up dependent on family, or in a nursing home.

 - Complete 15-20 times on each side for two sets.

 Advanced: There are many different variations of the clamshell.
 The one above requires no equipment and is the most basic form.
-Once you have mastered this exercise, you can challenge yourself with more reps or try using a resistance band.
+Once you have mastered this exercise, you can challenge yourself with more repetitions or try using a resistance band.
 Place the resistance band around both of your legs, just above your knees.
 And continue the exercise as instructed above.

 - Lay down on a mat with your feet on the ground, arms by your side and your knees bent.
 Your feet should be about shoulder-width apart.
-You can change how far your feet are from your butt.
+You can change how far your feet are from your buttocks.
 The closer in will engage more glute, the farther out will engage more hamstring.

 - Hold and squeeze your glutes for 2-3 seconds at the top.